1and1internet/supervisorgo/README.md

 Attempt at a drop-in replacement of the python supervisor program.
+We wanted to remove python from some of our images as it adds bloat.

 There are a number of unsupported / incomplete features.
 However, for the purposes that we are using it for it should be complete enough.